Multi-factor authentication

 Multi-factor authentication (MFA) is an access control method where multiple, separate pieces of evidence are required for identification before access is granted.
 Typically at least two of the following categories must be satisfied for MFA: knowledge (something they know), possession (something they have), and inherence (something they are).
 Using two different components to confirm identity is known as two-factor authentication (2FA).

-You can configure MFA by selecting the identity provider on the IdP list page, and clicking on the MFA tab.
+You can configure MFA by selecting an Akamai identity provider on the IdP list page, and clicking on the MFA tab.
 There are different MFA methods like Akamai MFA, Duo, and other native methods like email, SMS, Authentication token (TOTP) for receiving authentication tokens by the end-user.
 For time-based one-time password(TOTP) authenticator, the end-user must set up a third-party app like Google authenticator on their device where they wish to receive second-factor tokens.
 EAA also allows the end-user to receive recovery codes from the admin if they do not have access to the registered second-factor device after the organization validates the authenticity of the user for the native methods.

 Note